bonner/MortgageCalculator/README.md

 - Navigate to http://localhost:8080/swagger-ui.html#!/mortgage-calculator-controller to see the API documentation

-- To Containerize the mortgate calculator Application (Refer the Dockerfile for details) run the cmds below which will build a Docker image in the name mortgagecalculator/mortgate-calculator:latest
+- To containerize the mortgate calculator Application (Refer the Dockerfile for details) run the cmds below which will build a Docker image in the name mortgagecalculator/mortgate-calculator:latest

 - execute the below cmd